mgarythomas/mgarythomas.github.io/content/architecture/togaf/partitioning.md

 ## Approach
 A divided subset of an Architecture facilitates its development and management.
 A specific form of abstraction.

-1. Defined boundaries, govrernance and ownership
+1. Defined boundaries, governance and ownership
  - This may lead to serveral architecture partions
 2. One owning team
  - Architecture are partitioned such that there is a single team owning the Architecture